TimITSolutions/federation_environment_getting_started/README.md

 The dataset in the model-to-data platform is located under ```/mnt/dataset```.

-You can write logs or other data to ```/mnt/export/```, a staff member can later access this volume and share the data with you.
+You can write logs, other data and save trained models to ```/mnt/export/```, a staff member can later access this volume and share the data with you.

 ### Testing your code locally